plnspineda/assembly_initialqc/README.md

     - archived (contains detailed information of the alignment per chromosomes)
     - contig_list (contains lists of contigs, orientation and proportion with the reference genome)
     - combine (contains fasta file of each chromosomes)

+## To run in phoenix server

+You can just install `tidk` and run the following modules:

+        module purge
+        module use /apps/modules/all
+        module load R
+        module load SAMtools/1.17-GCC-11.2.0
+        module load minimap2/2.26-GCCcore-11.2.0
+        module load Java/17.0.6
+        module load seqtk/1.3-GCC-11.2.0

 *still under development*